 The WSU program is truly interdisciplinary.
 Faculty and researchers span seven colleges and numerous academic departments and schools.

 The data analytics curriculum guides you through development of strong technical skills, builds your working knowledge of an application area, and fosters vital workplace communication skills and the ability to work in teams.

 The WSU data analytics degree requires:

 - Core courses in mathematics, statistics, computer science, and philosophy

-- Completion of one of eight specialization tracks
+- Completion of one of nine specialization tracks

 - Satisfaction of WSU UCORE general education requirements

 - Electives sufficient to complete a minimum of 120 credits overall